-Fig. 10 shows the Pareto optimal solution for the maximum number of replacements (25 in total).
-Fig. 10 (e) depicts the optimal decision derived by the RSEA.
+Fig. 10 shows the Pareto-optimal solution for the maximum number of replacements (25 in total).
+Fig. 10(e) depicts the optimal decision derived by the RSEA.
 Replacing pieces of the track appears to be critical based on the RSEA (similar to in 10.63 km), but this replacement decision is missing when the results of other algorithms are considered.
-Moreover, some common rail pieces were found that needed replaced, such as the track pieces between 16.92 km to 18.01 km.
+Moreover, some common rail pieces were found that needed replacement, such as the track pieces between 16.92 to 18.01 km.

-The evolution of track deterioration compared to urban railway networks is lower because the railway traffic in regional railways is considerably lower.
+The evolution of track deterioration compared to urban rail-way networks is lower because the railway traffic in regional railways is considerably lower.
 In the case study line, maintenance plans are organized regularly.
-A total of 25 locations for the rail replacements are considered to rank as the most important locations.
+A total of 25 locations